OVESCO investors on the Roof of Harveys Brewery in Lewes image

-We are a Sussex based community energy company with a vision for a future in which 100% of our energy needs are generated locally from renewable sources.
+Ovesco is a Sussex based non-profit community energy organisation.
+We envision a future where 100% of our energy needs are generated locally from renewable sources.

 I am writing as policy Director on behalf of Greenpeace UK in support of this proposed solar farm.
 It is vitally important in the context of climate change, sky-high fossil fuel prices that cheap renewable power is delivered to the UK.
 Solar power is one of those sources that can do that.